slalom-ubc-mds/Power-Price-Prediction/README.md

 VS Code: Visit the [VS Code website](https://code.visualstudio.com/) and download the appropriate version of VS code for your operating system.
 ## Usage

-* To run prediction locally, follow the below steps:
+* To run the prediction pipeline locally, follow the below steps:

 clone the forked repo to your local machine in VS Code Command Line by running